hongfz16/AvatarCLIP/README.md

 ## Installation

 We recommend using anaconda to manage the python environment.
-The setup commands below are provided for you reference.
+The setup commands below are provided for your reference.

 ```bash
 git clone https://github.com/hongfz16/AvatarCLIP.git